Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Supplementary Material

 \subsection{Olfaction Sensor Breakout Board}

-There are several different olfaction sensors that exist.
+Several different olfaction sensors exist.
 In order for us to understand which ones were best suited for the detection of ethanol, we designed a breakout board that assessed several olfaction sensors in parallel.
-Responses to concentration changes in ethanol were documented and compared, leading to the ultimate selection of the metal oxide and electrochemical sensors as the best fit for tracking ethanol.
-The electrical schematics and Gerber files for this circuit board are available in the code repository associated with this paper in order to encourage olfactory research.
+We documented and compared responses to concentration changes in ethanol, leading to our ultimate selection of the metal oxide and electrochemical sensors as the best fit for tracking ethanol.
+The code repository associated with this paper contains the electrical schematics and Gerber files for this circuit board in order to encourage olfactory research.
 Figure \ref{fig:sm_uavbreakout} shows the final assembled breakout board.
 Figure \ref{fig:sm_uavbreakoutschematic} shows the electrical schematic of the board.
-Data for assessing maximum sensor response was accumulated with this board via the \textit{Scentience} olfactory interface application \cite{scentience2025_olfactory_interface}.
+We accumulated data for assessing maximum sensor response with this board via the \textit{Scentience} olfactory interface application \cite{scentience2025_olfactory_interface}.

 \FloatBarrier